chainx-org/musig/README.md

-# aar-pub-test
+# musig
-To test aar publish
+Musig api for android.